 Distribution of Grama Niladhari Divisions in Eravur Urban Council:

-Includes detailed information related to its 16 Grama Niladhari Divisions.
+Further details related to its 16 Grama Niladhari Divisions can be seen by downloading the map.
 (Data Source: Survey Department)

 Road Map of Eravur Urban Council:

-The road map for Eravur Urban Council has more information with road names.
-This information has been updated in 2020.(Data Source _ Openstreetmap)
+The road map for Eravur Urban Council shows information on the road classifications.
+Road names are visible in the detailed layer which can be downloaded.
+This has been updated in 2020.(Data Source _ Openstreetmap)

 Proper management of land, a scarce resource, can bring about many benefits.
 This is of great importance especially in urban areas.